OshanDotMe/GodStream-Media-Player/README.md

 🎬 PlayZilla – Mobile Cinema Player

-PlayZilla is a simple and modern web-based media player designed with a clean cinematic UI.
+PlayZilla is a simple and modern web based media player designed with a clean cinematic UI.
 This project was created for fun and learning purposes, inspired by mobile streaming apps, with a strong focus on **mobile responsiveness** and minimal design.

 🌐 Live Demo